 by Tony Vidler

-The written advice, be it financial plans or Statements Of Advice being delivered to clients, are however getting further and further away from the objectives: they are increasingly complex, bureaucratic in format and style, and overloaded with meaningless detail.
-Unsurprisingly consumers continue to struggle with the advice process and we all wonder why a highly valuable service is rejected or inspires inaction.
+The written advice, be it financial plans or Statements Of Advice being delivered to clients, are however getting further and further away from the objectives as they are increasingly complex, bureaucratic in format and style, and overloaded with meaningless detail.
+Unsurprisingly consumers continue to struggle with the advice process and everyone wonders why a highly valuable service is rejected or inspires inaction.

-The reason is that we have lost sight of the core objectives of the written advice.
+The reason is that “the industry” lost sight of the core objectives of the written advice.
 That is; client communication must be clear, concise and effective. (well that is the law here, and is as I understand it a core objective of most financial services advice laws).
+When I say “the industry”, that goes well beyond advisers – it is all the vested interests such as education providers promoting complexity, and idealogists drafting laws they will never have to follow themselves, institutions whose primary interest is serving their shareholders and so on.
+For many of those industry participants, complexity and nbureacracy are good for business.

 Is it actually possible to achieve this?